Christine Azarian Pace (1899-1978)

 Standard opening:

-Second: Gives real estate that was acquired form Marchese Guasconi Maira Vedora Naselli Flores and from Rosso Riccardo son of Cesere, both of which properties are located in "Castronova de Sicilia"*, Provence of Palermo, Italy to Christine Pace. to to collect rents and what ever profits, to pay over the net income therefrom quarter-annually to my beloved daughter, Ilda. until she attains twenty one years of age.
-Upon her attaining 21 years of age both said properties shall go to and rest in beloved daughter Ilda.
+Second: Gives real estate that was acquired form Marchese Guasconi Maira Vedora Naselli Flores and from Rosso Riccardo son of Cesere, both of which properties are located in "Castronova de Sicilia"*, Provence of Palermo, Italy to Christine Pace.
+To collect rents and what ever profits, to pay over the net income therefrom quarter-annually to my beloved daughter, Ilda, until she attains twenty one years of age.
+Upon her attaining 21 years of age both said properties shall go to and rest in beloved daughter, Ilda.

 Third: Everything else went to Christine.